-More that 30 million Americans suffer from the pain and pressure of the occasional or chronic sinus infection.
-And though most will find relief in decongestants, hot compresses, non-prescription pain relievers or antibiotics, those with chronic infections will not respond to such remedies.
+More than 30 million Americans suffer from the pain and pressure of occasional chronic sinus problems.
+And although some will find relief in decongestants, hot compresses, non-prescription pain relievers, or antibiotics, those with chronic infections will not respond to such remedies.

 To avoid complications, it is critical for the surgeon to know exactly where his instruments are in relation to these structures in the patient’s body.
 Selecting an experienced surgeon who is very familiar with complicated sinus anatomy is the most effective way to reduce complications.

-In addition to experience, Otolaryngologists at Fox Valley Ear, Nose, and Throat now have a safer means of treatment for patients requiring sinus surgery that provides a clear “road map” pinpointing the exact position of virtually any surgical instrument throughout the surgical procedure.
+In addition to experience, otolaryngologists at Fox Valley Ear, Nose, and Throat now have a safer means of treatment for patients requiring sinus surgery that provides a clear “road map” pinpointing the exact position of virtually any surgical instrument throughout the surgical procedure.

 Actual CT images of the patient’s sinuses are obtained and transferred onto a computer data disc.
-This disc is then uploaded into the VectorVision® computer and transferred to a monitor for the physician to view.
+This disc is then uploaded into the Medtronic Stealth computer and transferred to a monitor for the physician to view.
 Traditionally in the operating room, surgeons have had to rely on their clinical skills and experience to transfer information from the CT images mounted in the operating room to what they saw through the endoscope (a special scope inserted through the nasal cavity used to visualize the surgical site).

 Because this new procedure is done through an endoscope inserted into the nose, an open incision is rarely necessary.
 Almost all patients go home shortly after surgery and without as much gauze packing in their noses.
 The surgical precision of the image guidance system often means that less tissue is damaged, so recovery is faster with much less discomfort than in surgeries that previously required open incisions.